julienetie/maya/README.md

 Once again, when necessary we duplicate the smallest CSS code on the app for:

-- Rapid style development withough breaking other parts of the site
+- Rapid style development without breaking other parts of the site
 - Clean, readable and predictable CSS classes
 - Better maintainability